The Garden of Eden (2008 film)

-The Garden of Eden is a 2008 British-Spanish thriller drama film directed by John Irvin and starring Mena Suvari, Jack Huston and Caterina Murino.
+The Garden of Eden (also known as Hemingway's Garden of Eden) is a 2008 thriller drama film directed by John Irvin and starring Mena Suvari, Jack Huston and Caterina Murino.
 It is based on the 1986 posthumously published novel of the same name by Ernest Hemingway.

+Development on the film began in June 2007, and filming started the same month.
+Suvari, Huston, and Murino were cast as the film's leads.

+The Garden of Eden had its worldwide premiere at the Rome Film Festival on October 26, 2008.
+The film received a limited release from Roadside Attractions in the United States on December 10, 2010, and received generally negative reviews from critics.

 Plot

 Set in the late 1920s, David Bourne is an American writer and World War I veteran who meets and marries the alluring Catherine Hill after a whirlwind romance in Paris, France.
 They travel on a long honeymoon through the south of France and into Spain where David plans to write his next book; a non-fiction piece about his travels in Africa as a child with his explorer father who was also into big game hunting.
 Catherine soon becomes restless with David over his focused attention to writing and begins to play a series of mind games with him.
 Catherine grows more mentally unbalanced as she pushes David's patience and devotion to her in which she convinces David to dye his hair bleach-blonde, the color of hers, "so they are twins, summer-tanned and androgynous."
 They have sex then argue.
 David becomes both uncomfortable and curious when Catherine meets and brings a sultry Italian woman, named Marita, into their marriage to spice things up with both of them having sexual relations with Marita (but never at the same time).
 The erotic mind games David and Catherine play off against each other reach new levels when they use Marita to make each other jealous leading to Catherine indulging in more self-destructive behavior.